September is all about back to school and getting down to business for Q4.

 Despite my love for suspense, I’ll pick a comedy first any day.

 But, my former hairdresser insisted I watch The Visit and I’m glad I did.
 The Visit, directed by suspense master M. Night Shyamalan, is one of those films you think about days after you watched it.

 The Sixth Sense: Another M. Night Shyamalan movie, about a little boy who sees dead people, is nearly 20 years old, but it’s excellent.
 Another one that leaves you thinking.
-Also, because it’s an older film, the dvd is $4.99.

 The Omen: Satan’s child has arrived on earth.
 Need we say more?